Paroca72/sc-gauges/raw/sc-arcgauge/flat.md

 ---
 ## Example 4
-Note that the `scc_path_touchable` is enable so you can drag the pointers.
+Note that the `pathTouchable` is enable so you can drag the pointers.

 <img align="right" src="https://github.com/Paroca72/sc-gauges/blob/master/raw/sc-arcgauge/f-04.jpg">